 - The employee's duty to follow all lawful instructions.

 Employers must provide a copy of the Fair Work Information Statement to all the new joinees at the beginning of their employment.
-To gain a better understanding of employment law, employment contracts, and the Fair Work Information Statement, get in touch with 1 of our experts at Global PEO Services.

 The total standard work hours in Australia are 38 hours per week with 7.6 hours work a day.
 Employees may work additional hours if employer’s requirement is “reasonable,” which involves the following factors: